Find clear dark skies and go stargazing with Scope Nights award winning astronomy weather forecasts

 Medium range global stargazing forecasts derived from the European numerical forecast model, renowned worldwide as providing the most accurate medium range forecasts.

-Short range national astronomy weather forecasts updated hourly using weather data provided by NOAA for the United States and Met Office for the United Kingdom.
+Short range national astronomy weather forecasts updated hourly using weather data provided by NOAA and Met Office.

 Please see the National Astronomy Weather page for more details.